tianyu-han-mkt/tianyu-han-mkt.github.io/_pages/research.md

 Working Papers
 -----
-"Interest Rate Misperception in the Credit Card Market," with Xiao Yin, November 2024 ([draft](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4256372))
+"Cost Misperception: The Impact of Misunderstanding Credit Card Debt Expenses," May 2025, *Major Revision at Management Science* ([draft](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4256372))
 <details>
 <summary>Abstract</summary>
 <br>
-This paper investigates consumer misperceptions of credit card debt interest costs through a combination of administrative data, surveys, and randomized controlled trials.
-Our findings indicate that consumers possess imperfect knowledge about the interest costs of unsecured debt, resulting in large debt accumulation.
-Rather than being driven by liquidity constraints, this over-borrowing appears to be a mistake mainly caused by spending on luxury goods.
-A simple text alert informing debt-takers of the true interest costs on their credit cards reduces credit card debt by over 10%.
+This paper investigates consumer misperceptions of credit card debt interest costs using administrative data, surveys, and randomized controlled trials.
+Our findings indicate that borrowers exhibit inaccurate perceptions of the interest costs of unsecured debt, resulting in substantial debt accumulation.
+A one percentage point lower perceived interest rate leads to 5% higher credit card debt relative to the pre-treatment average.
+These misperceptions are likely to stem from mistakes driven by financial literacy, particularly in luxury spending decisions, rather than imperfect knowledge of current debt levels or liquidity constraints.
 <br>
 <img src="/images/debt-bias.png" alt="Interest Rate Misperception and Debt" width="400"/>
 <img src="/images/pr_revision.png" alt="Perceived Interest Rate Revision" width="400"/>